ESPHome will support the Wi-Fi enabled Raspberry Pi Pico W

 The Raspberry Pi Pico board on an orange background.

 ESPHome might soon have to change its name, as support for the newest member of the Raspberry Pi family, the Raspberry Pi Pico W, is coming.
-The newest member of the Raspberry Pi Pico W is an upgrade, but not replacement, to the one and a half year old Pi Pico, and it will only cost US$6.
+The newest member of the Raspberry Pi Pico W is an upgrade, but not a replacement, to the one and a half year old Pi Pico, and it will only cost US$6.
 The Raspberry Pi Pico W retains the RP2040 microcontroller, 21 mm × 51 mm size, and 40-pin GPIO, but adds what was missing to make it suitable for ESPHome: 2.4GHz 802.11n wireless LAN.
 In addition, a future firmware update might also enable Bluetooth 5.2 and Bluetooth LE, of which the hardware is already capable.

 The first Raspberry Pi microcontroller